 Overall, they are both healthy dogs who enjoy a lifespan of 10 to 12 years, which is quite good considering their large size.

-Both the Caucasian Shepherd and Tibetan Mastiff consume around 4 cups of food every day, and because they are both large breeds they should only be fed a high-quality kibble that is designed for large or giant breeds, as these cater to their specific giant nutritional requirements.
+Both the Caucasian Shepherd and Tibetan Mastiff consume around 4 cups of food every day, and because they are both large breeds.
+Caucasian Shepherds have a sensitive stomach, and should only be fed a high-quality kibble designed for the breed.
+Foods that cater to giant breeds will ensure that their specific giant nutritional requirements are met.
 You’ll likely need to be patient finding a food brand for either breed, as they both can be particular about the food they eat.

 When it comes to feeding these guys, you need to make yourself aware about Bloat, as they are both prone to this potentially fatal condition.
 Ultimately, do not feed them immediately before or after exercise, feed them their daily allowance across 2 or 3 meals, and monitor them for the symptoms found in the link.